 Air Canada operates the 787 Dreamliner, 777-200LR (Long Range), 777-300ER and the 737 MAX with a total of more than 100 Boeing airplanes in its current fleet.

 WestJet operates a modern fleet of Boeing Next-Generation 737-700s and 737-800s, the 737 MAX and the 787 Dreamliner.
 WestJet’s ultra-low-cost carrier Swoop operates a fleet of Next-Generation 737-800 and 737 MAX aircraft.

 Boeing Defense, Space & Security in Canada

-In February 2007, Defense, Space & Security signed a contract with the Canadian Department of National Defence to supply four Boeing C-17 Globemaster III aircraft to modernize the country’s defense forces airlift fleet.
-Boeing delivered all four C-17s to the Royal Canadian Air Force within 15 months of the contract signature.
+In February 2007, Defense, Space & Security signed a contract with the Canadian Department of National Defence to supply four C-17 Globemaster III aircraft to modernize the country’s defence forces’ airlift fleet.
+Boeing delivered all four C-17s to the Royal Canadian Air Force within 15 months of contract signature.
 The aircraft were immediately put into service for military and humanitarian missions, including evacuation flights in Libya in 2011; transporting humanitarian aid, vehicles and medical patients following the Haiti earthquake in 2010; and delivery of emergency relief supplies to the people of Jamaica in the wake of Hurricane Dean in 2007.
 Canada’s C-17s also have supported Operation Athena in Afghanistan and in the Philippines with the recent typhoons.
-In December 2014, Defense, Space & Security signed a contract with the government of Canada for a fifth C-17, which was delivered in March 2015.
+In December 2014, Defense, Space & Security signed a contract with the Government of Canada for a fifth C-17, which was delivered in March 2015.

 Canadian industry is directly contributing to the mission-ready capability of the C-17 and CH-147 through separate 20-year in-service support contracts for the aircraft.